Frequently Asked Questions

 Due to the increased demand in tutoring, all Dr. Math tutoring sessions are now booked on a case-by-case basis.
 Contact Dr. Math directly for availability.

 Yes!
 Contact Dr. Math directly to see if any openings are available.
 Openings vary from week to week, and some openings may be available on short notice.
 Best to check in with Dr. Math for most current availability.

 We meet our students at any of a number of public libraries in Wake County including:

 Other libraries will be added to this list as the need arises.

 Due to demand, Dr. Math is currently only offering in-person tutoring at the local public libraries.
 Call to ask about in-home tutoring.

 Do you do any online or virtual tutoring?

 Yes!
 We provide online tutoring using Zoom as our primary platform.
-This has proven to be a very popular option, given the covid situation.
+This has proven to be a very popular option during and post-covid.
 Dr. Math can support your student remotely using a variety of online tools and visual aids including online graphing calculators, Desmos, Delta Math, and his popular iPad writing pad.
 Here he delivers written information in real time as he discusses the problems with his students.